-Exercises and Problems, found in MAL under Assignment/Homework, have been identified with an "E" or "P" and deal with specific Learning Objectives.
+Exercises and Problems, found in MAL or Blackboard under Assignment/Homework, have been identified with an "E" or "P" and deal with specific Learning Objectives.
 These are graded.
-You will have two attempts for each assessment in order to improve your score and master the material.
 Doing these as you learn the topics in the chapters help you to master the chapter in smaller segments.
 Tests are taken from these exercises and problems so it is very important that you complete all assignments.
-Late assignments are not accepted for any reason.
-However, if you miss an assignment you may do (or redo) the assignment for no grade in the Study Plan area of MAL
+However, if you miss an MAL assignment you may do (or redo) the assignment for no grade in the Study Plan area of MAL